Zozibini Tunzi: Early life

 Tunzi was born in Tsolo, Eastern Cape to parents Philiswa Nodapu and Lungisa Tunzi, and raised in the nearby village of Sidwadweni.
 Her mother is a school principal and her father worked for the department of higher education.
 Tunzi is one of four sisters.
 Her sisters are named Yanga, Sibabalwe, and Ayakha.
 Her name Zozibini means received with both hands and is of Xhosa origin.

 She later moved to Cape Town, settling in the Gardens suburb, in order to attend Cape Peninsula University of Technology.
 She graduated with a National Diploma in public relations management in 2018.
 In 2017, Tunzi worked as a model and lived in East London, Eastern Cape.

 Prior to winning Miss South Africa, Tunzi was completing a Bachelor of Technology graduate degree in public relations management at Cape Peninsula University of Technology, and worked as a graduate intern in the public relations department of Ogilvy Cape Town.

+Career

+Tunzi made her acting debut in the film The Woman King, directed by Gina Prince-Bythewood, and released on 16 September 2022.
+In 2024, she partnered with South African retailor Foschini for their SS24 Spring/Summer collection.
+Her collection titled ‘A Season of Living’ showcased fashion items such as dresses, sunglasses and all things summer.